speakeztech/FlightDeck/docs/06 MVU-SolidJS Architecture.md

-# Architectural Memo: Implementing MVU Architecture with SolidJS in a Falco-Based Web Application
+# Architectural Memo: Implementing MVU Architecture with SolidJS in an Oxpecker-Based Web Application

 ## Executive Summary

-This memo outlines a hybrid architecture that combines server-rendered pages using Falco with client-side interactivity using the Model-View-Update (MVU) pattern implemented via SolidJS.
+This memo outlines a hybrid architecture that combines server-rendered pages using Oxpecker with client-side interactivity using the Model-View-Update (MVU) pattern implemented via SolidJS.
 The approach leverages F#'s type safety across the stack while enabling a responsive, modern user experience that maintains state across page transitions.

 ## Background

-FlightDeck is transitioning from a static site generator to a dynamic web application platform built on Falco.
+FlightDeck is transitioning from a static site generator to a dynamic web application platform built on Oxpecker.
 This evolution requires a thoughtful approach to client-side interactivity that maintains the benefits of server rendering while adding reactive UI capabilities through Oxpecker.Solid.

 ## Architectural Goals